 Next let $s$ be the closed point of $S$, and let $\knr$ be the maximal unramified extension of $k$.
-The same computation for $S$ yields an isomorphism $\H^1(\bF,\Q/\Z) \simeq \H^3_{s}(S,\Gm) (\simeq \Br(k))$, because we have $\H^3_{\ol s}(\O_{S,\ol s}^{\sh},\Gm)\simeq \Br(\knr)=0$ (cf.\ \cite{Se}, II.3.3).
+The same computation for $S$ yields an isomorphism $\H^1(\bF,\Q/\Z) \simeq \H^3_{s}(S,\Gm) (\simeq \Br(k))$, because we have $\H^3_{\ol s}(\O_{S,\ol s}^{\sh},\Gm)\simeq \Br(\knr)=0$ (cf.\ \cite{Se} II.3.3).
 Thus we obtain the following commutative diagram with exact rows:

-where the arrow $\alpha_{\eta}'$ is induced by the right square.
+where $\alpha_{\eta}'$ denotes the map induced by the right square.
 One can easily show that where $\Res$ denotes the natural restriction map $\H^1(\bF,\Q/\Z) \to \H^1(\eta,\Q/\Z)$ induced by the structure map $\eta \ra \Spec(\bF)$.
 Thus we have This completes the proof of Lemma \ref{lem:degree} and Theorem \ref{thm:degree}. \end{pf}